t2-Kusumoto/InfoMapApp-Static/README.md

 # Info Map App (Static version)

-An easy-to-use app that displays information about a region on Google Maps
+An easy-to-use app that displays information about a region on Google Maps.

 Originally, it was created as an app that shows the sales status of masks at neighboring stores.